Regenerative Agriculture, Scope 3 and Carbon Credits: the keys to accelerating the Agroecological transition

 Reliability: A decision or report is only credible if the underlying data is accurate.
 Reliability is achieved by cross-referencing multiple sources: satellite data, weather stations, soil analysis, and above all, data taken directly from farm machinery consoles.
 Automated data collection minimizes data entry errors and guarantees unquestionable, raw information from the field.

-Simplicity: Farmers should not have to endure data collection as an additional administrative burden.
-The strength of a platform like MyEasyFarm lies in making this process as simple and automated as possible.
-The aim is to free up the farmer's time, so that he can concentrate on analysis and decision-making, not data entry.
+Simplicity: Farmers should not view data collection as yet another administrative burden.
+The strength of a platform like MyEasyFarm in making this process as simple and automated as possible.
+The goal is to free up the farmer’s time so they can focus on analysis and decision-making, rather than data entry.

-Interoperability: The agricultural world is diverse, with a multitude of hardware and software brands.
+Interoperability: The agricultural sector is diverse, with a wide variety of hardware and software brands.
 An effective solution must be able to communicate with this ecosystem.
-MyEasyFarm is designed to be an open platform, capable of connecting to different data sources (John Deere, CNH, Agco, etc.) to centralize them in a single point, thus breaking down technological silos.
+MyEasyFarm designed to be an open platform capable of connecting to various data sources (John Deere, CNH, Agco, etc.) and consolidating them in a single location, thereby breaking down technological silos.

 c) Trust: The foundation of value enhancement